JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 pkg> status
 Status `~/.julia/environments/v1.6/Project.toml` (empty project)
 ```
-Generally one should avoid working in the general environment, with the exception using some generic pkgs, such as `PkgTemplates.jl`, which is used for generating library templates/folder structure like the one above ([link](https://github.com/invenia/PkgTemplates.jl)), more on this in the [lecture](@ref pkg_lecture) on pkg development.
+Generally one should avoid working in the general environment, with the exception of some generic pkgs, such as `PkgTemplates.jl`, which is used for generating library templates/folder structure like the one above ([link](https://github.com/invenia/PkgTemplates.jl)), more on this in the [lecture](@ref pkg_lecture) on pkg development.

 ```@raw html